phoeniX-Digital-Design/phoeniX/Software/README.md

 ====================
 <div align="justify">

-This directory contains source files of sample codes and user codes which will be executed on the phoeniX processor.
+This directory contains source files the assembler, sample codes and user codes which will be executed on the phoeniX processor.
 In this directory, there are three subdirectories included:
+- `AssembleX`
 - `Sample_Assembly_Codes`
 - `Sample_C_Codes`
 - `User_Codes`